Cussa/alura-kafka-formation/README.md

 ### Kafka: Idempotência e garantias - Class 1

 - As the C# has a different approach patter for organizing the code, I didn't follow the proposed solution.
+I splitted it between Models, Config, and Kafka.

 ---